 Community links are a valuable resource for schools and students participating in Leaving Certificate Irish.
 An example of these links is to collaborate with local community groups.
 Students will gain an appreciation for the Irish community and the effect that language has on people.
-Students will add local words to their vocabulary through this link.
 Students' self-awareness is developed and citizenship and active participation in the community in general are encouraged.